-Mary Brunner, aka Mother Mary, is a former member of the Manson Family.
-Brunner met Charles Manson shortly after moving to California in 1967.
-Brunner has become known as the first member of what would become the Manson family.
+Mary Brunner, aka Mother Mary, a former member of the Manson Family, met Charles Manson shortly after moving to California in 1967.
+Brunner has become known as the first member of what would become ‘The Manson family’.

 The 21-year-old Brunner met the 33-year-old Manson after Manson had been released from prison a few weeks earlier.
 She let Manson stay at her apartment, and the two became lovers.
 Looking for adventure, Mary quit her job and the two began to travel around California in a van.

-While traveling around Venice, California, Brunner and Manson met 18-year-old Lynette Fromme, and the three began living together.
-Over the course of the next two years, several other women joined Manson and his Family.
-In April of 1968, Mary gave birth to Valentine Michael Manson, aka “Pooh Bear”, the son of Charles Manson.
+While traveling around Venice, California, Brunner and Manson met 18-year-old Lynette Fromme, and the three moved in together.
+In April of 1968, Mary gave birth to Valentine Michael Manson, aka ‘Pooh Bear’, the son of Charles Manson.

 Nine Nude Hippies Arrested